threefoldfoundation/info_cloud_production/collections/tfcloud/tfgrid/v40/guardian.md

 What do you get in return

 * Eternal recognition from your Regional Internet community (-:
-* TBDk USD per month in CHI reward, this CHI can only be sold through the Liquidity Pool.
+* TBDk USD per month in INCA reward

+### INCA Reward

+INCA stands for INternet CApacity, is a sort of IOU between TFCloud and the owner of the INCA Token.

+The Guardian will receive the INCA Token and TFCloud is obliged to fulfil the obligations as set in the INCA token metadata (the payment).

+For the curious you can see the architecture of how an INCA 3script representation looks like [here](inca_3script_example.md)